perfect apps enriched with latest

 The Angular developer community is excited about the recently released Angular 8.
 The Angular 8 is the latest version of the highly popular Angular web development framework.
 When Angular was released by Google, it quickly made its mark in the popularity charts due to the framework’s ability to utilize the innate capability of HTML in helping developers build top-notch single page web apps.
 The two-way data binding property of Angular has ensured that complex front-end web applications can be created quickly and easily.
 Re-usable HTML and CSS components further compounded the popularity of Angular and the framework quickly became the go-to choice amongst the developer community.
 The Angular web framework currently powers more than 400,000 websites on the internet.

-Ease of use, mobile compatible design, scalability, and ease of testing has made Angular one of the most preferred web development frameworks.
+Ease of use, mobile compatible design, scalability, and ease of testing has made Angular one of the most preferred web development technologies.
 Due to all these features, Angular already has a large number of followers, and with the addition of new features in Angular 8, the numbers are sure to surge.

 Angular 8 has been released which has a load of features making this already enviable framework sleeker.
 In this post we shall throw some light on the new features incorporated in the Angular framework and how will they benefit in making better websites.